Billy-Spearman-WCCI/RaceCarExtension/README.md

             * (Safe for all the instances of a class to share) String, Integer, ImmutableHashMap --> These cannot change on the inside and therefore can be shared by all of the objects of a class.
 But it's common for such classes to return new instances containing modified information.
+    * The data and behavior contained in a Class can be other classes too.
+Normally, this is super-confusing, so don't do it.
+The exception is when a class has a "helper".
+        * Another example is when the job of a class is complicated that it needs other classes to solve its problem, but that is a detail no other class should be able to see.
+Then you could use `private` nested classes.
 * **Type**: what data may be stored in a variable or parameter.
 May be a primitive type, a `class`, or `interface`.
     * **Primitive Type** -- Non-objects in Java.
 They cannot be null.
         * `boolean` : `true` or `false`.
 Note that this is the only value allowed in `if ()`.
 The boxed version is the